vwxyzjn/cleanrl/docs/contribution.md

 Thank you for being interested in contributing to our project.
-All kinds of contribution are welcome.
+All kinds of contributions are welcome.

 Below are some steps to help you get started: